kristopherjohnson/cxxforth/cxxforth.cpp.md

 In a few places later in the C++ code, you will see the call sequence `bl();
 word(); count();`.
-This corresponds to the Forth phrase `BL WORD COUNT`, which is how Forth code typically reads a space-delimited word from the input and get its address and length.
+This corresponds to the Forth phrase `BL WORD COUNT`, which is how Forth code typically reads a space-delimited word from the input and gets its address and length.

 The standards specify that the `WORD` buffer must contain a space character after the character data, but I'm not going to worry about this obsolescent